Landeshauptstadt Dresden - www.dresden.de https://www.dresden.de/apps_ext/MuseenApp_en/index 02.12.2022 12:27:25 Uhr |

 Museum of Saxon Folk Art and Puppet Theatre Collection

-Anyone, young or old, who would like to get to know and enjoy the wealth of folk art created in Saxony will find a unique display of it in the atmospheric setting of the Jägerhof.
+Whether young or old, anyone who wants to get to know or enjoy the rich folk art of Saxony will find a unique presentation in the four-hundred-year-old, atmospheric Jägerhof.

 Museum of Technology and Industry